lshep/RPG520/README.md

 <!-- badges: end -->

-This repository provides course material for a workshop offered as part of Roswell Park Comprehensive Cancer Center 2024 graduate course "Principles of Computational Oncology".
+This repository provides course material for a workshop offered as part of Roswell Park Comprehensive Cancer Center 2025 graduate course "Principles of Computational Oncology".

+The [original content](https://mtmorgan.github.io/RPG520/) was created by Martin Morgan.

 ## Installation